tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 #### Dual Mode
 The four storage modes — local storage, DirectQuery, Live Connection, and composite models — have data housed in a single location.
 It’s either local to the user or bound to some server on a network in a data center or the cloud.

 Looking back at the composite model, the storage mode property prescribes where tables are stored in the data model.
 To view the properties of a table, you can hover over a table.
 In Power BI, you can do this in either the Fields pane of a report or by accessing the Data view.
 You can also change the Model view in the Properties pane by finding the Advanced section.

+You can choose one of three options for the storage model: Import, DirectQuery, or Dual.
+You might be wondering why you can’t choose Live Connection or Composite as well.
+Simply put, those particular options are hybrid modes of Import and DirectQuery.